-14. Drip Tray
+I4.
+Drip Tray

-After every use, check the drip tray for fat build-up in the sand.
+After every use, check the drip tray for fat build up in the sand.
 Discard any saturated sand and replace it with fresh sand.
-Failure to fill with sufficient clean, dry, loose sand may result in a fat fire or excessive flare up.
-This can severely damage your barbecue and is not covered by the warranty.
+Failure to carry out this procedure can result in a fat fire in the tray.
+This can severely damage the barbecue and is not covered by the warranty.
+If the barbecue is being used for extended periods the burners should be turned off and the drip tray checked before the end of the cooking session.